bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: For application owners
         title_align: left
         content: >
-          Above gives you an intermediate layer to publish and reshape data sets for other parties, providing them a unique API key with fine-grained security control
+          Use Above as an intermediate layer to publish and reshape data sets for other parties, providing them a unique API key with fine-grained security control
         content_align: left